-PLEASE NOTE: If requesting inspections from the GOEP, the GOEP will require ten (10) days' notice prior to scheduling inspections and confirmation that the construction superintendent is available to accompany the GOEP representative throughout the entire inspection.

-A. Inspections will include:
+The following inspections and testing must be completed for all projects.
+If requesting inspections from FSLHES, FSLHES will require ten (10) business days' notice prior to scheduling inspections and confirmation that the construction superintendent is available to accompany the FSLHES representative throughout the entire inspection.
+Inspections will include:

-- 1. ADOH requires a minimum of ten percent (10%) of units be randomly selected for testing and inspections. - 2.
-Pre-Insulation/Drywall Phase:
+A minimum of ten percent (10%) of units shall be randomly selected for testing and inspections.
+HERS Raters shall follow Chapter 6 of the RESNET National Home Energy Rating Standards.

 - a.
-The Building's air/pressure barrier shall be continuous and unbroken at all walls separating conditioned from unconditioned space; - b.
-All insulation shall be in full contact with the air/pressure barrier, minimizing gaps, voids, compression, misalignment, and wind intrusion; - c.
-If duct leakage is measured pre-drywall, leakage shall be measured in accordance with Section 3(b) below; - d.
+Pre-Insulation/Drywall Phase. - i.
+The building's air/pressure barrier shall be continuous and unbroken at all walls separating conditioned from unconditioned space; - ii.
+All insulation shall be in full contact with the air/pressure barrier, minimizing gaps, voids, compression, misalignment, and wind intrusion; - iii.
+If duct leakage is measured pre-drywall, leakage shall be measured in accordance with Section 2.9(N)(2)(b)(ii) below; - iv.
 Verify windows have a low-e coating.

-3. Final Inspection:
+b.
+Final Inspection.